marcoonroad/marcoonroad.github.io/_posts/2016-10-24-First-Class-Delegation-Links.md

-Now that you are understanding, you can see that we can also replace these links with another links (to some other parent stored in the receiver object) or even with another common values, such as numbers, strings or methods.
+Now that you are understanding, you can see that we can also replace these links with another links (to some other parent stored in the receiver object) or even with other common values, such as numbers, strings or methods.
 With just one layer of indirection, we are able to easily change an object's behavior set dynamically.
-We also can increase the level of indirection just by put a link in the target slot of other link, going even further to achieve the extension capability, but it seems a case rare to happen.
+We also can increase the level of indirection just by put a link in the target slot of another link, going even further to achieve the extension capability, but it seems an uncommon use for day-to-day programming.

 Now we will show you the proof-of-concept below: